codenvibes/alx-higher_level_programming/0x06-python-classes/README.md

 - All your files must be executable
 - The length of your files will be tested using `wc`
 - All your modules should have a documentation (`python3 -c 'print(__import__("my_module").__doc__)'`)

-    > This command does the following:
+    <br> This command does the following:

     1. It uses the `python3` interpreter to execute a Python one-liner.
     2. In the one-liner, it imports a module named "my_module" using `__import__("my_module")`.
     3. It then accesses the `__doc__` attribute of the imported "my_module" and prints its content to the console.